 Double-check estimated payments and state withholding taxes

-If you’re self-employed or run an incorporated business and owe at least $1,000 in taxes, the IRS requires you to pay your taxes in quarterly “estimated” payments, rather than in one lump sum.
+If you’re self-employed and owe at least $1,000 in taxes, the IRS requires you to pay your taxes in quarterly “estimated” payments, rather than in one lump sum.
+Corporations generally have to make estimated tax payments if they expect to owe tax of $500 or more when their return is filed.
 Some states also require these too.

 Double check that you’re calculating these properly and that you’ve paid all of them.
 If you’re an individual make sure that your federal and state withholding is correctly being reflected on your tax return.

 Figure out your payment situation

 If you have any tax due on your end, confirm whether or not you’ll be making that payment online (through your tax software, your state website or the IRS website) with your bank account information, or whether you need to mail any checks in.

 If you’re an individual or sole proprietor paying online, you can sign up for electronic payments online or by phone via the IRS Payments Gateway.